josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧵_old_guard_optics.md

 - political analytics drift,
 - and the widening disconnect between elite reassurance and working-class political identification.

+This node additionally uses the 2026 Tyne and Wear local election results as a case study in:
+- regional fragmentation,
+- socioeconomic divergence,
+- political communication failure,
+- and the dangers of flattening working-class communities into a single electoral stereotype.

 This is not a node about conspiracy.
 Nor is it a claim that experience, governance competence, or institutional memory are inherently bad.